underlay/tasl.io/content/docs/products.md

 }
 ```

-The curly braces aren't part of the class declaration (like they would be in JavaScript, for example) - the grammar for declaring a class is just "class _uri_ _type_".
+The curly braces aren't part of the class declaration (like they would be in JavaScript, for example) - the grammar for declaring a class is just "class _uri_ :: _type_".
 The curly braces define an inline product object with two components.
-The first component has key `ex:favoriteColor` and value `<xsd:string>`; the second component has key `ex:birthday` and value `<xsd:dateTime>`.
+The first component has key `ex:favoriteColor` and value `string`; the second component has key `ex:birthday` and value `dateTime`.

 The value of a product type has a value for every one of its components.